March 10-16 March 2019 – Groundwater Awareness Week

 Groundwater is the water that soaks into the soil from rain or other precipitation and moves downward to fill cracks and other openings in beds of rock and sand.
 It is, therefore, a renewable resource, although renewal rates vary greatly according to environmental conditions.

-World Plumbing Day is an international event in March initiated by the World Plumbing Council celebrating the important role plumbing plays in the health and safety of modern society.
+World Plumbing Day is an international event occurring every year in March to help raise awareness of the important role plumbing plays in the health, safety and sustainability in our communities.

 International World Water Day is held annually on 22 March as a means of focusing attention on the importance of freshwater and advocating for the sustainable management of freshwater resources.